 Additionally, the Century Mining Database, which was initiated in fiscal year 2015, Century's award-winning team has resulted in a proprietary and bilingual Chinese/English mining investment evaluation and tracking system.
 The database tracks over 1,500 globally listed mining and mineral resource companies and 3,000 projects daily, with a primary focus on gold and copper.
-The Company is continuing taking steps to commercializing the database for use by retail and institutional investors, as well as by mining professionals worldwide.
+The Company is continuing steps to commercializing the database for use by retail and institutional investors, as well as by mining professionals worldwide.

-Century has been devoting its efforts in other business areas in order to build shareholder value and seize opportunities that may be available outside of its iron ore projects while conditions in the iron ore market remain challenging.
+Century has spent considerable effort in other business areas in order to build shareholder value and seize opportunities that may be available outside of its iron ore projects while conditions in the iron ore market remain challenging.
+The iron ore market is now however showing positive signs of improvement.

 Quality food products sourced from advanced countries are in high demand from the fast-growing middle class in China.
 The demand from this group emphasizes the need for safe, high-quality food products.
-Century has established a professional marketing team in Hong Kong and built a distribution system to serve demand in Hong Kong and Macau, and eventually throughout China.
+Century has established a professional marketing team in Hong Kong and built a distribution system to serve demand in Hong Kong and Macau.
 For a more detailed discussion of the growth of sales for Century's food business, see the discussion under "General Development of Century's Business - 2018".